Get insider tips on the best places to visit and must-do activities from park ranger Mark Davison.

 Throughout January, Innes National Park is being celebrated as

-National Parks South Australia’s Park of the Month.
+National Parks and Wildlife Service South Australia’s Park of the Month.
 Join a ranger-guided Reef Ramble event or a night Tammar wallaby walk, or explore the spectacular beaches, campgrounds and walking trails in your own time.
 Check the website for all the details.

 Wondering which other national parks to visit in SA?
-Get inspired with our list of parks with brilliant views or breath-taking natural wonders .
+Get inspired with our list of most Instagrammable national parks or breath-taking natural wonders .

 Log in to Disqus, Facebook, Twitter or Google to make a comment.
 If you would prefer not to log in you can still make a comment by selecting 'I'd rather post as a guest' after entering your name and email address.